vheathen/ExPeasant/README.md

 7. Insert the SD card into your target board and connect the USB cable or otherwise power it on
 8. Wait for it to finish booting (5-10 seconds)
-9. Open a browser window on your host computer to `http://nerves.local/`
+9. Open a browser window on your host computer to `http://peasant.local/`
-10. You should see a "Welcome to Phoenix!" page
+10. You should see a "Tech'n'Plants Peasant" main page

 [Phoenix Framework]: http://www.phoenixframework.org/
 [Poncho Projects]: http://embedded-elixir.com/post/2017-05-19-poncho-projects/